Esmeraldagmm/des-encryption/README.md

+# DES Implementation

-# A Python implementation of the Data Encryption Standard (DES) algorithm.
+A Python implementation of the Data Encryption Standard (DES) algorithm.
 This project demonstrates how to encrypt and decrypt messages using DES, a symmetric-key block cipher.
 It also includes a Bash script to test the implementation and compare it with OpenSSL outputs.

 ## Features